-Concentration of Credit Risk: This limits the amount the Authority may invest in any one issuer.
+Concentration of Credit Risk: This is the risk of loss attributed to the magnitude of an investment in a single issuer.
 The Authority's policy states the Authority should consider the credit quality in the selection of individual securities of any single issuer in excess of 5% of the Authority's total investments.
-As of June 30, 2016, all of the Authority's individual investment balances exceeded 5% of the total investments.
+As of June 30, 2017, all of the Authority's individual investment balances exceeded 5% of the total investments.